mikeparisstuff/aws-appsync-starters/packages/sveltekit-app/README.md

 # Welcome to your SvelteKit website!

-This package contains a starter template that implements a server-side rendered website.
-To do so, this package uses [SvelteKit](https://kit.svelte.dev/) which makes it way easier than it should be to build optimizes, SSR websites.
+This package contains a starter template that implements a "mostly" server-side rendered website using Svelte & SvelteKit.

 Why might I want to build a server-side rendered website?